GEEKB0T/python-project/README.md

 📊 Analyzing Academic Trends Among VIT Vellore Students Using Python This project explores academic performance trends among students at VIT Vellore using Python-based data analysis techniques.
-The aim is to gain insights into CGPA distributions across different departments and academic years, identify top-performing branches, visualize overall student performance, and detect anomalies in the data.
+The aim is to gain insights into CGPA distributions across different departments and academic year, identify top-performing branches, visualize overall student performance, and detect anomalies in the data.

 🔍 Key Features:
 Data Cleaning & Preprocessing using Pandas and NumPy